qrtl/hls-custom/sale_order_secondary_unit_convert/README.rst

 |badge1| |badge2| |badge3|

-This module lets users enter sale order line quantities in a convenient input secondary unit while the line keeps being displayed in another secondary unit.
+This module lets users enter sale order line quantities in an internal secondary unit while the line keeps being displayed in another secondary unit.

 **Table of contents**